 The Small Grants Program is an outreach of the Community Impact funding process and replaces Special Community Projects Grants previously awarded through United Way of Southwest Minnesota.
 The available amount of grant dollars each year is subject to change.
 In 2016-17 $20,472 was available.
 One-time grants, up to $5000 were awarded to organizations aligned with UWSWMN’s priority area.
 Both deadlines have passed for the 2016-17 Small Grants rounds.
-Please check back in July if you are interested in more information.
+The next deadlines for grant applications will be August 31, 2017 and January 31, 2018.

 Late or incomplete submissions will not be accepted.
 UWSWMN may hold informational sessions about this grant opportunity.
 The sessions are not mandatory, but should serve as helpful to potential applicants.
 RSVP’s are required for planning purposes by emailing firstname.lastname@example.org or by calling 507-929-2273.

 United Way of Southwest Minnesota Small Grants can be used for projects such as: program work including planning, training and/or development; organizational capacity building including strategic planning, governance and other types of organizational planning and/or development activities; community and/or human service work that includes volunteer participation or emerging or unmet needs; and/or to support innovative solutions to local issues.